raghavkarol/auto-complete-mysql/README.md

                 ...
                 ))```

 Possible auto-completions are dynamically pulled from a configurable mysql instances and cached.
 Abusing auto-complete with `ac-0-sql-watch-and-register-table-alias` this mode provides completions on table aliases also i.e.,

 ```SQL
  SELECT c.<xx> FROM customers c
  ```

 Auto-completions will be provided for alias c as a table of type customers.

-# Limitation

-Uses `mysql.el` which can be configured only for a single connection and a problem if you already use mysql.el.
-This limiation can easiliy be removed by removing the dependency on `mysql.el` simply by copying the used `mysql` functions to `auto-complete-mysql`